NNPDF/nnpdf/doc/sphinx/source/tutorials/run-qed-fit.rst

       <https://github.com/scarrazza/fiatlux/>`_.
 The code will use as many
       photon replicas as the number of replicas contained in the ``luxset``.
-If the user tries to generate a replica with ID higher than the maximum ID of the ``luxset``, the code will start reusing photon replica from the first.
-      Being the LuxQED approach an iterated procedure, and given that some replicas do not pass the ``postfit`` selection criteria, the user should make sure that the number of replicas in the ``luxset`` is high enough such that in the final iteration there will be a number of replicas higher
+If the user tries to generate a replica with ID higher than the maximum ID of the ``luxset``, the code will start reusing photon replica from the first replica.
+Being the LuxQED approach an iterated procedure, and that some replicas do not pass the ``postfit`` selection criteria, the user should make sure that the number of replicas in the ``luxset`` is high enough such that in the final iteration there will be a number of replicas higher